 Merlot is hated due to its infamy from the movie Sideways released in 2004.
 Sideways is Paul Giamatti’s breakout film about two friends who take a trip through wine country.
 Paul Giamatti’s character vocally hates Merlot because he thinks that it tastes bland and that the American market is oversaturated with it.

 But If you dig a little deeper you can find plenty of Merlots that are quite delicious.
 Let’s discover a bit of Merlot’s history, and then we will really know why is Merlot hated.

 Merlot is a Bordeaux grape variety that is grown worldwide, including regions in France, Italy, the U.S., Australia, and even Chile.
 The first recorded mention of Merlot is from 19th Century France.
 More specifically, the first official record is from 1784, made by a Bordeaux official, who was probably a statesman or another public officer ranked high.
 He claimed that Merlot wine was the finest of its time.

-The name Merlot comes from the term merle or merlau, which were local words from the dialect used to describe blackbirds in the region.
+Author Note: The name Merlot comes from the term merle or merlau, which were local words from the dialect used to describe blackbirds in the region.
 Merlot quickly became popular, and many winemakers were planting this grape called “little/young blackbird” in the French Bordeaux region.